ckeditor/ckeditor5/docs/tutorials/crash-course/plugin-configuration.md

 ## Configuration convention

 As we learned at the beginning of this tutorial, the editor accepts a configuration object that allows you to change its default behavior and appearance.
-The convention used in CKEditor is to have a unique object key for each plugin to avoid conflicts and to make it obvious what each part of the configuration does.
+The convention used in CKEditor 5 is to have a unique object key for each plugin to avoid conflicts and to make it obvious what each part of the configuration does.

-For the purpose of this tutorial, we will add a single option to the `highlight` plugin to configure its keyboard shortcut.
+In this tutorial, we will add a single option to the `highlight` plugin to configure its keyboard shortcut.
 This configuration will be included in an optional `highlight` key:

 ```js
 const editor = await ClassicEditor.create( element, {